 - Thread each rod through the rings of one curtain, then through the mounting bracket.

-- Screw the rod into place where you pre drilled the holes on the side of the firebox.
+- Screw the rod into the place where you pre-drilled the holes on the side of the firebox.

 - You've now installed your hanging mesh fireplace kit!

 Now that you see how easy it is to install your fireplace mesh curtain...

 Simple and routine maintenance that involves caring for and cleaning your spark protection will be a breeze in the future!
 If you're reading this article and have an existing mesh that could benefit from a new coat of paint, watch this video "How To Paint Fireplace Mesh"